a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 		}

 ### Implementing the Systick Handler ###
+1. SysTick Handler

+		void SysTick_Handler(void) {
+			/* Save the context of current task */
+			// 1.
+Get current running task's PSP value
+			// 2.
+Using that PSP value store SF2 (R4 to R11)
+			// 3.
+Save the current value of PSP

+			/* Retrieve the context of next task */
+			// 1.
+Decide next task to run
+			// 2.
+Get it's past PSP value
+			//
+		}

 ### Testing ###
 ### Toggling of LEDs Using Multiple Tasks ###
 ### Blocking States of Tasks ###